 Button type paper punches are also a good way to build up fine motor strength while engaging your students.
 Just punching the paper is really a challenge.
 But if you’d like to add a spin to it, label several different sheets of colored Astrobrights paper (colored paper makes everything more fun) with a number and have students ‘punch’ that many times.

 You’ll find thematic button punches like these at craft stores, but I generally can pick them up from garage sales here and there as well.

 While I would LOVE to send anyone who wanted one of the kits one of their own, the least I can do is get you the printable task cards, brochure, number link cards and mini ABC play-doh mats.
 Just click below and enter your email.
 A verification email will be sent to your inbox, but sometimes it likes to hang out in your SPAM folder.
 So if you don’t see it in a few minutes, check there.)
 Once you have verified your subscription to my mailing list, your file will be downloaded to your computer.
 Just check your ‘download’ file on your computer and you’ll probably see it there.
-(If you’re looking for the ABC punch cards, you can find them on my side bar — right there on the right hand side of my blog — for free!)
 I sure hope this gives you some ideas and help in getting your kinders finger ready for fall.
 Enjoy!

 If you’d like so see a whole series of monthly fine motor morning work station ideas and free printables, please check out my other fine motor blog posts, starting with Fine Motor Morning Work Stations!
 You can get there by clicking the picture below or by going HERE.